Mission |

 Have an idea for an item the library should own?
 Please fill our form: Recommend to Order.

-- A collection of over 35,000 items including a 10,000 item collection officially designated the "Dick Hill Northern Collection," donated by Dick Hill, the first Mayor of Inuvik and an avid collector of anything Northern: books, articles, reports, maps, site plans, oil and gas hearings, artifacts, and more.
+- "Dick Hill Northern Collection," donated by Dick Hill, the first Mayor of Inuvik and an avid collector of anything Northern: books, articles, reports, maps, site plans, oil and gas hearings, artifacts, and more.
+A great resource for researchers or those seeking to learn more about the history and development of the region.

-- A collection of art work and photographs related to Inuvik and its people, including the construction of Our Lady of Victory Roman Catholic Church (the "Igloo" Church).
+- A collection of local art and photographs related to Inuvik and its people, including local portraits, commemorative arts, a large polar bear skin and musk-ox head.

-- A large collection of DVDs including a collection of DVDs related to the North.
+- A large collection of DVDs including documentaries and DVDs related to the Northern life.

 - A large selection of magazines and northern newspapers.